 Step 2.
 Click either "Keep my files" or "Remove everything".

 Step 3.
-If you chose "Remove everything" in the prior step, select "only the drive where Windows is installed" or "All drives"
+If you chose "Remove everything" in the prior step, you should select "only the drive where Windows is installed" or "All drives" in this step.

 Step 4.
-Select "Remove files and clean the drive" if you are going to sale the computer.
-The next user can't recover your erased files.
+If you're planning to sell the computer, choose "Remove files and clean the drive" so the next user can't recover your erased files.

-If you'll conitnue using the computer, choose "Just remove my files."
+If you'll continue using the computer, choose "Just remove my files."

 Step 5.
 Click "Reset" when prompted.

-Windows will then restart and take 20 minutes or longer time to reset itself.
+Windows will then restart and take a significant amount of time, typically 20 minutes or longer, to reset itself.

 Wait patiently till the whole process completes and your computer successfully restarts.
 If the computer works fine, you can restore the backup data to a data drive to make use of them again.

-Sometimes, you may need to reset PC when there are serious issues on your computer.
-Don't worry if you encountered the error "Unable to Reset PC.
-A required drive partition is missing" during the setting PC process.
-To address this issue, we suggest you restore lost data from the missing partition with the help of Qiling data recovery software.
+If you encounter the error "Unable to Reset PC.
+A required drive partition is missing" during the resetting process, don't worry.
+You can resolve this issue by restoring lost data from the missing partition using Qiling data recovery software.

-Then, you can try the 6 practical methods as shown above to fix the problem successfully without losing any data.
-When you are done with this error, you can continue resetting the computer, making it work normally again.
-Once again, remember to back up your precious files with free backup software before the operation.
+To fix the error, you can try the 6 practical methods shown above to successfully resolve the issue without losing any data.
+Once done, you can proceed with resetting the computer, making it work normally again.
+It's essential to back up your files with free backup software before the operation.